 Bad soil in your pot

-Ants in a pot is a clue of another big problem.
+Ants in a pot are a clue to another big problem.
 Commercial mix or bagged potting mix usually quickly deteriorates throughout the season.
 Bad potting soil, doesn’t absorb or retain water properly.
 Encouraging the soil to dry out quickly and inviting an ant infestation.
 Healthy soil is essential for proper plant development.
 I wrote a comprehensive guide on creating perfect garden soil, which also applies to potting soil.

 Transferred via compost